AllanChain/hole-martyr/README.md

 You need to have the above package managers installed.

 The SQLite database is not suitable for a large amount of data.
-As a consequence, you should **delete the `data.db` regularly**.
+As a consequence, you should **clear data regularly**.